 Currently, there is no vaccine to protect against the coronavirus nor there are any effective pharmaceutical treatments registered for the indication.
 However, scientists all over the world have been working relentlessly, funding is becoming available and regulatory agencies are offering assistance and financial assistance to speed potential treatments to the market.

-It goes without saying that pricing gouging by pharmaceutical and biotech companies will be scrutinized since the demand for medical necessities will be significant.
+It goes without saying that price gouging by pharmaceutical and biotech companies will be scrutinized since the demand for medical necessities will be significant.
 Some of the products that are currently being tested are products that have been on the market for years and are also inexpensive to produce, thus a low price might be possible.
 However, if a company has a monopoly on the use of COVID-19 medicines/medical treatments, its market positioning rather than the production costs will influence the price.
 What is more, investment banks have been urging pharmaceutical companies to raise their prices and to create a business out of products/medical treatments currently under development.

 Some governments have started deploying compulsory licensing mechanisms in order to prevent price gouging of much-needed medicines and medical treatments of COVID-19.